BRANDEFENSE BRANDEFENSE

 Recommendations and Mitigations

-After the encountered cases have examined, it shows that the group mostly uses phishing attacks and known security vulnerabilities to gain initial access to their victims.
+After the encountered cases have been examined, it shows that the group mostly uses phishing attacks and known security vulnerabilities to gain initial access to their victims.
 Therefore, precautions should be taken by considering attack vectors used by the Lazarus APT may carry out.

-Important recommendations should be implemented to protect valuable assets and minimize the risk of compromises caused by security vulnerabilities and misconfigurations are shared below.
+Important recommendations that should be implemented to protect valuable assets and minimize the risk of compromises caused by security vulnerabilities and misconfigurations are shared below.

 • An integrated cyber defense platform should be used that shares threat data from email, web, cloud applications, and infrastructure.